anonshubh/password_generator/README.md

 # Random Password Generator

-A password generator that can randomly create passwords consisting <br>
+A website that can randomly generate passwords consisting <br>
 of different length, numbers and special characters specified by user.

 Default:-Lowercase letters